reshuttle/reshuttle/src/pages/posts/build-secure-graphql-api-and-deploy-to-aws-lambda.md

 ## Introduction

 Building a secure APIs is the main job as a backend developer.
 But how does it works when using GraphQL?
 And how to deploy it to AWS Lambda?
 Well, there are several approach we will dive into in this course.
-Will will learn how to build a simple **Bookstore API**.
+Will will learn how to build a simple API with GraphQL.
 Then, we will implement **Authorization** to our API, and deploy it to AWS Lambda with Serverless Platform.

 ## Prerequisites